top of page

 When children experience rich, playful exposure to speech sounds, print, and meaning before formal instruction begins, they approach reading with confidence and curiosity.
 Early, inclusive support during these years prevents difficulties learning to read and pelling failure before it starts and closes the gap that defines the dyslexia paradox.

-© 2025 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England
+© 2025 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England.
+Speedie Readies - Show the Code!
+Prevention of the Dyslexia Paradox within the NeuroReadies Learning Pathway.
+Managed through the Early Dyslexia Screening Centre.

 bottom of page